signalfx/gdi-specification/specification/repository.md

 are a good example of this.

 - Splunk O11y GDI repos MAY include one or more deployments.
-- The distributions for a given GDI project MUST each exist within a separate subdirectory of a repo root directory named `deployments`.
+- The deployments for a given GDI project MUST each exist within a separate subdirectory of a repo root directory named `deployments`.
 - An historical exemption is provided for `splunk-otel-collector-chart`, which MAY live in a separate repository.